rackerlabs/docs-developer-blog/_posts/2018-07-24-dynamic-data-masking-in-sql-server-2016.md

 #### Add or edit a mask on an existing column

-Use `ALTER TABLE` statement to add a mask to an existing column in the table, or to edit the mask on that column.
+Use the `ALTER TABLE` statement to add a mask to an existing column in the table, or to edit the mask on that column.
 The following example adds a masking function to the LastName column:

     ALTER COLUMN LastName ADD MASKED WITH (FUNCTION = 'partial(2,"XXX",0)');